 #7 Check-in With Your Breathe Throughout The Day

-Our breath is one of the greatest indicators of stress, and it’s also one of the easiest ways to relax.
+Our breath is one of the greatest indicators of stress, and it’s also one of the easiest ways to relieve it!
 Every hour or so, set reminders to come back to your body and notice how you’re breathing.
 Is it quick and shallow? (stress alert!)
 Or full and deep?
 If you’re stressed, allow yourself to take 5 minutes to focus on your breath: inhale deeply through your nose for 4 seconds, hold for 4 seconds, then exhale out your mouth for 4 seconds.
 Repeat until you feel your breathing relax.
 And if you only have time for a few breaths, that’s great too.

 #8 Keep Blood Sugar Balanced With Nourishing Snacks